A Treatise on Differential Geometry and its role in Relativity Theory: Multilinear mapping of vectors and covectors : Tensors

-{\bf Note:} The space of all $s$-forms for all $s$ (including scalars as zero form) constitutes the Grassmann algebra of forms.\\\\ {\bf Examples:}\\ We shall give some examples of tensors.
-Although the definition of a tensor is rather abstract but there are some very common examples of tensors.\\\\ a)~Previously we have shown that a column matrix is a vector while a row matrix is a dual vector.
+We shall give some examples of tensors.
+Although the definition of a tensor is rather abstract but there are some very common examples of tensors. \begin{enumerate}[(a)] \item Previously we have shown that a column matrix is a vector while a row matrix is a dual vector.
 Then the matrix is a (1,1)-tensor (by quotient law) as multiplication of a matrix by a vector (column matrix) or a dual vector (row matrix) gives a vector (or a dual vector), {\it \textit{i.e.},}

-Also, if a matrix is operated (multiplied) by a vector and a dual vector (in the usual way) then the result will be a scalar.\\ b) In continuum mechanics, for a given stress material, if we imagine a plane passing through the material then the force per unit area exerted by the material on one side of the plane upon that on the other is characterized by $\tau ^{\mu \nu}$, a (2,0)-symmetric tensor and is known as stress tensor.
+Also, if a matrix is operated (multiplied) by a vector and a dual vector (in the usual way) then the result will be a scalar. \item In continuum mechanics, for a given stress material, if we imagine a plane passing through the material then the force per unit area exerted by the material on one side of the plane upon that on the other is characterized by $\tau ^{\mu \nu}$, a (2,0)-symmetric tensor and is known as stress tensor.
 The force is termed as stress vector.
-As a plane, {\it i.e.,} a surface is represented by a one-form so the stress tensor can be thought of as a linear vector valued function of one-forms.\\\\
+As a plane, {\it i.e.,} a surface is represented by a one-form so the stress tensor can be thought of as a linear vector valued function of one-forms. \end{enumerate}